SanchayGupta1197/kafka-sink-azure-kusto/Kusto-Sink-Connector.md

 > Do not use the Confluent CLI in production environments.

 ### Property-based example
-Create a configuration file `kusto-sink.properties` with the following content. this file should be placed inside the Confluent Platform installation directory.
+Create a configuration file `kusto-sink.properties` with the following content.
+This file should be placed inside the Confluent Platform installation directory.
 This configuration is used typically along with standalone workers.

 ```